Interpreting the Text (Lewis, Spring 2016)

 - Use the right sources, in the right amount.

-- In order to complete this assignment, you must use the following sources: two translations in addition to that found in The Jewish Study Bible, the scholarly introductions and notes found in The Jewish Study Bible, one commentary, and one dictionary.
+- In order to complete this assignment, you must use the following sources: three translations in addition to that found in The Jewish Study Bible, annotations in the JSB or from your text, one commentary, and one dictionary.

 - This work is "cyclical" which means that one thing often leads to another.
 For example,